 - Each program must submit a nomination package, including a) the student's abstract of the dissertation (which should not exceed 4,000 words, or 10 pages single spaced); b) detailed letters of nomination from the student's advisor, a member of the dissertation committee, and a third reader, which should address the student's achievement and the potential impact on the scholarship or research of his or her field; and c) an electronic copy of the student's dissertation, including the signature page.

 - It is possible to nominate someone who has not defended the dissertation by the deadline.
-To be considered, the candidate must defend by April 30.
+To be considered, the candidate must defend and submit the dissertation by April 30.
 Please contact the associate dean of academic affairs if additional information is needed.

 Winners of the Outstanding Dissertation Award, sponsored by the Joukowsky Family Foundation, include:

 - Marcela Margaret Louise Soruco, Molecular Biology, Cell Biology, and Biochemistry, "The CLAMP Protein Is Essential in Drosophila in Mediating Dosage Compensation Through Increased Targeting to the X-Chromosome and During Development as a Non-Sex Specific Transcription Factor"

 - Jeffrey W. Miller, Applied Mathematics, "Nonparametric and Variable-Dimension Bayesian Mixture Models: Analysis, Comparison, and New Methods"